jayss/Onepage-Design-For-Joomla/README.md

 ## Installation
 Quite easy!
 Download it and install in Joomla.
-> Make sure PHP settting - upload file size is over 10Mb
+> Make sure PHP settting - upload file size is > 10Mb